Lalpet

 Lalpet is a Panchayat town in Cuddalore district, Tamil Nadu.
 Lalpet is situated in lush green surrounding with water bodies.
 Lalpet was named after Lal Khan who held an administrative position under the ruling Prince Nawab of Arcot.
 Under the command of the prince, Lal Khan developed this town in 1775 for Arab traders, Muslims, international visitors and people of other faiths to dwell together peacefully.
 Arabic college named "Jamia Manba'ul Anwar" was established here in 1862.
 Lalpet was established before in 1775 by Lal Khan.
 Lalpet is a commune.
 Lalpet Commune consists of one census town and 8 panchayat villages.
 The town extends over an area of 16.425 km2.

 Population

-Out of a population of 40,000 people, Muslims constitute 97%.
-Remaining 3% are Hindus and Christians.

-As per the Census report, the total population of Lalpet is Approximately 50,197.
-Male constitute 50% of the population and 50% are Female.
-13% are under 13 age.
+As per the Census report, the total population of Lalpet is 16,561 out of which 8,209 are males and 8,352 are females thus the Average Sex Ratio of Lalpet is 1,017.